andreas-mausch/andreas-mausch.github.io/blog/_posts/2022-03-11-selenium-transitions-and-logging.md

 tags: tdd testing browser chrome kotlin kotest testcontainers
 ---

+I've done both steps for a second time (in a different project) now, so I thought it is worth a blog post.

 # CSS transitions

 If you use CSS animations, you have three choices for your tests: